wchorski/dgray-MERNstack/README.md

 - [ ] dark / light mode with cookie
 - [ ] make content and nav restricted to ~1200px screen width. but have color expand the whole page.
 - [ ] think mobile
+- [ ] nav that folds up on scroll up, and comes back on scroll down (maybe just for mobile?)
+- [ ] footer?
 ### posts
 - [x] date created on post model
 - [ ] date modified on post model